Our Verdict

 To be specific, there are five different reports available.
 Here are the most popular ones:

-• The Lecture Completion report lets you track average completion rates for your course.
+- The Lesson Completion report lets you track average completion rates for your course.

 Now, Teachable has some useful reports for tracking your sales performance as well.